CarsonLeee/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
 Western University - CS 2210

-The main objective of the course is to learn how to select and design data structures and algorithms.
+The main objective of the course is to learn how to select and design the most efficient data structures and algorithms.